caioassis/work-at-olist/README.md

 ## Documentation
 Available in /docs/ endpoint.

+## Production
+The project is deployed in Heroku and running on https://library-project-olist.herokuapp.com/.

+## Postman Collection

+A Postman collection of requests for this project is available on https://www.getpostman.com/collections/5b0d0d83954d6d1f2370.

 # Work at Olist

 [Olist](https://olist.com/) is a company that offers an integration platform for sellers and marketplaces allowing them to sell their products across multiple channels.